gdsbook/book/notebooks/08_point_pattern_analysis.md

 air.head()
 ```

-A point pattern is essentially the collective shape a bunch of points create.
-Given the table contains the XY coordinates of each airport, the quickest way to get a first sense of what the data look like is to plot it raw:
+At first brush, a point pattern is essentially the collective shape a bunch of points create.
+Given the table contains the coordinates of each airport in a map projection, the quickest way to get a first sense of what the data look like is to plot the coordinates of airports as points, like a scatterplot:

 ```python
 # Plot XY coordinates
 plt.scatter(air.x, air.y)
 ```

-This is not very pretty but that is not the point.
+This is not very pretty but that is not our purpose.
 Our goal was to get a quick first picture and this approach has done the job.
 Things we can learn from this figure include the fact the overall shape should look familiar to anyone who's seen a map of the world and that, thus, the data do not seem to have any obvious errors.
 We can then move on to do more interesting things with it.

 The first extension is to bring geographic context.
 Although the shape of the figure above might be familiar, it still takes some effort to identify where different dots are placed on the surface of the Earth.
 An easy solution to make this easier is to overlay it with a tile map downloaded from the internet.
-Let us do just that: first we'll download the tiles into an image object, and the we will plot it together with the airports dataset.
+Let us do just that.

+First, we'll download the tiles into an image object, and then we will plot it together with the airports dataset.

 ```python
 # Download tiles for the bounding box of the airport's GeoDataFrame